Full Setup Guide

 Hide Price Settings: Choose whether to show or hide product prices.

-If you show your prices, you can choose whether to show or hide Add to cart and Buy now Button.
+If you show your prices, you can choose whether to show or hide Add to cart and Buy now buttons.

-If you choose hide prices, we'll have to hide default Shopify Button to prevent your customers from adding items to cart (where they must see the prices to checkout).
+If you choose to hide prices, we'll have to hide the default Shopify Button to prevent your customers from adding items to the cart (where they must see the prices to check out).

 Button Settings: